aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `waitTimeout` (optional): Number of seconds to wait for the task to finish before throwing an exception.
 The default value is 120 seconds.

 `<Attributes>` (optional): A list of attributes to be passed to the task.
 Each attribute is represented as an entry element with key and value attributes.
+Supports [attribute replacement](#attribute-replacement-pattern) in entry values.

 ### RunWfl